jinhuca/Crystal/README.md

 `Testability`: UI and business logic are to be tested.

 #### Packages ####
-Crystal library is built into two packages: `Crystal.Core` is designed for modules which refer to Microsoft.NETCore.App and `Crystal.Desktop` is designed for modules which refer to Microsoft.WindowsDesktop.App.WPF:</br>
+Crystal library is built into two packages for two kinds of modules in .NET: `Crystal.Core` is designed for modules which refer to Microsoft.NETCore.App, and `Crystal.Desktop` is designed for modules which refer to Microsoft.WindowsDesktop.App.WPF:</br>

 | Assembly | Nuget | License | Target |
 | ----- | ----- | ----- | ----- |